BenDStokes/Vari-Tensor/README.md

-# *VariTensor*
+# *Vari-Tensor*
 Ergonomic tensors with variance

 <a href="#sparkles-features"> Features </a> | <a href="#%EF%B8%8F-installation"> Installation </a> | <a href="#arrow_forward-usage"> Usage </a> | <a href="#%EF%B8%8F-performance"> Performance </a> | <a href="#scroll-license"> Licence </a>

 ## :sparkles: Features

-VariTensor provides a beautiful, natural interface for full-featured, runtime-dynamic tensors.
+Vari-Tensor provides a beautiful, natural interface for full-featured, runtime-dynamic tensors.

 - All common tensor operations, implemented with lazy evaluation
 - Compatability with std::ranges